brendlij/RhythmVision/README.md

 - **Interactive Controls** 🎮: Modify parameters and change the appearance of the visualization live.
 - **Supports Multiple Audio Formats** 🎵: Compatible with MP3, WAV, and OGG audio files.
 - **Responsive Design** 📱💻: Works on a variety of devices and screen sizes.
+- **Audio File Upload** 📂: Upload audio files directly from your device to create visualizations.

 ## Installation 🛠️